German SPD opening door to coalition deal with Merkel

 Keeping the pressure on the SPD, Merkel's Christian Democrats (CDU) and Bavarian allies, the Christian Social Union (CSU), will meet the Greens on Thursday for exploratory talks before a second meeting with SPD leaders next Monday.

-Full-scale talks with either the center-left SPD or the Greens could begin in mid-October and last a month or more.
+Full-scale talks with either the centre-left SPD or the Greens could begin in mid-October and last a month or more.

 After a first meeting with Merkel and conservative leaders on Friday, SPD chairman Sigmar Gabriel and his allies abruptly softened their demand for higher taxes, saying it was not carved in stone if the conservatives could come up with other ways to raise funding for infrastructure, education and local councils.